akash-akya/exile/README.md

 If you are running executing huge number of external programs **concurrently** (more than few hundred) you might have to increase open file descriptors limit (`ulimit -n`)

 Non-blocking io can be used for other interesting things.
-Such as reading named pipe (FIFO) files. `Exile.stream!("cat", ["data.pipe"])` does not block schedulers unlike default `file` based io.
+Such as reading named pipe (FIFO) files. `Exile.stream!(~w(cat data.pipe))` does not block schedulers so you can open hundreds of fifo files unlike default `file` based io.

 ##### TODO
 * add benchmarks results